ghetzel/diecast/README.md

 ### Renderers

-Diecast supports various methods of converting the output of the rendered templates and layouts into a finished product that can be delvered to the client.
+Diecast supports various methods of converting the output of the rendered templates and layouts into a finished product that can be delivered to the client.
 Renderers receive the rendered template as input and are responsible for writing _something_ to the client.

 #### HTML